yiisoft/yii-docker/docs/install-application-template.md

     http://127.0.0.1:8000

-When running Apache you need a configuration like the following to use `enablePrettyUrl` in `.htaccess` in your public `web` folder
+When running Apache you need a configuration like the following to use `enablePrettyUrl` in `.htaccess` in your public `public` folder

     RewriteEngine on
     # If a directory or a file exists, use it directly